 When I thought God was hard, I found it easy to sin, but when I found God so kind, so good, so overflowing with compassion, I smote upon my breast to think that I could ever have rebelled against One who loved me so, and sought my good. —Charles Spurgeon

-I respect people who fear that dancing in a honky-tonk could lead to sin.
-Yeah, I sure wouldn’t step foot on the dance floor with anyone but my wife.
-Some people also fear that if we quit marching for God and start this crazy dance with Christ, sin could be the result as well.
+I understand that some people fear that dancing in a honky-tonk could lead to sin.
+Some also fear that if we quit marching for God and start this crazy dance with Christ, sin could result.
 I mean, if the teacher gives you an A, why not blow off the class?

 - You would miss out on all the richness the teacher has in store for you.